14wual/me/README.md

 # me

+Me is an application that allows you to perform certain basic tasks.
+Manage passwords, contacts, tasks, notes, search the web with a command, emulate python, among others!

 Me is an application that allows you to perform certain tasks from the terminal, review the [Avilable Commands](https://github.com/14wual/me#avilable-commands) to discover all its features!

 ```